Sweet Dog

 3

-No rapid-fire shampoos or random «anti-itch» product: it clouds the reading of the skin and delays the right treatment.
+No back-to-back shampoos, no “anti-itch” product picked at random: it muddies the picture on the skin and delays the right treatment.

 4

-Before the appointment, get these markers ready: they save the vet time and add precision.
+Before the appointment, get these markers ready: they save the vet time and make the picture sharper.

 0 / 5

-Dandruff is almost never a disease in itself: most often, another cause (allergy, parasites, yeasts, hormonal disorder, air too dry in winter) upsets the skin and makes it flake.
-One case worth knowing is cheyletiellosis, nicknamed «walking dandruff» because it's actually small mites moving about.
-Dandruff isn't something you shampoo at random, it's something you explain.
+Dandruff is almost never a disease in itself: most often another cause (allergy, parasites, yeasts, a hormonal disorder, air that's too dry in winter) throws the skin off balance and makes it flake.
+One case worth knowing about is cheyletiellosis, nicknamed “walking dandruff” because it's actually tiny mites on the move.
+Dandruff isn't something to shampoo at random, it's something to explain.

 When to see the vet

-• He scratches or licks one area a little more than usual
+• He scratches or licks one area a bit more than usual

 • Dandruff, a coat that's losing its shine

-• A slight redness that comes and goes
+• A mild redness that comes and goes

 Book an appointment